Mission Statement

 Another group managed by our office is the Weber County ARES (Amateur Radio Emergency Services) Communications Team.
 This team allows for emergency communications in a disaster where other means of communication may not be available.
 If you are a HAM radio licensed resident, we would encourage you to find out how to participate in this effort by visiting the ARES page here for more information.

-Logistics is another facet of our readiness and response capabilities and we manage the Weber County Sheriff's Logistics Team that maintains and operates a fleet of Mobile Command and Support Vehicles for large scale operations.
+Logistics is another facet of our readiness and response capabilities and we maintain and operate a fleet of Mobile Command and Support Vehicles for large scale operations.

 Businesses, schools, hospitals, and other organizations within our community need to be involved in preparedness and we work with them as well as the Ogden-Weber Chamber of Commerce to enhance our collaborative efforts.